-The Children’s Collection, located in Blagg-Huey Library on the Garden Level is comprised of over 39,000 books.
+The Children’s Collection, located in Blagg-Huey Library on the First Floor is comprised of over 39,000 books.
 The collection of illustrated children’s books, original artwork and teen literature supports the School of Library and Information Sciences, the Department of Education in the College of Professional Education and art students from the College Arts and Sciences.
 It also serves as a resource for the children of TWU students.

 Children's Historical Collection

 The Children's Collection includes a rare edition of Pilgrim's Progress, a 1777 New England Primer, and an 1898 edition of Hans Christian Andersen's Fairy Tales.

 The Historical Collection of Children's Literature was established in January 2002 by the TWU School of Library and Information Studies as a resource for scholarly study and teaching of children's literature of the twentieth century.
 This non-circulating collection, located in the Children's Collection of Blagg-Huey Library on the Garden Level, includes milestone books from the 18th and 19th century, as well as general fiction, novelty picture books, series titles, story collections, Mother Goose and poetry, nonfiction and biographies, related professional reference works, and early readers designed for instruction.

 Digital Library Link: Clarabel Tanner Collection of Children's Book Art